airswap/airswap-protocols/protocols/swap/README.md

 ### Authorize

-Authorize a delegate account or contract to make (sign) or take (send) Orders on the sender's behalf. `swapSimple` only supports sender authorization, for example delegation to another smart contract to take orders.
+Authorize a delegate account or contract to make (sign) or take (send) Orders on the sender's behalf.

 ```Solidity
 function authorize(address delegate, uint256 expiry) external returns (bool)